intermine/im-docs/docs/support/FAQ/DataWarehouse.rst

 My data isn't loading, I'm getting an error, etc
 ------------------------------------------------

 If you need help, please :doc:`/Support/ContactUs`.
-We're always happy to talk to InterMine users!
+We're always happy to talk to InterMine users

 It's usually most helpful if you send us the detailed error message.
 Try running Ant with the verbose flag: